odavalos/bioinformaticmixedbag/Bash/README.md

     conda create -n env_name python=3.9 pandas scipy numpy matplotlib seaborn

+Create a conda environment from a `.yml` file (using a new name)

+	conda env create -n ENVNAME --file ENV.yml

 #### My Conda setup

 I like to use [Emacs text editor](https://anaconda.org/conda-forge/emacs) but need to make sure to modify ~/.bashrc